Righteous Branch of the Church of Jesus Christ of Latter-day Saints: Doctrines and practices

-The Righteous Branch, in addition to plural marriage practices Placement marriage, similar to the FLDS.
-The women, as young as 18, "put their name in" to the prophet (Michael Peterson) who then decides to whom the sister will be married.
-In the event that a sister is unhappy in her marriage, she can petition to be reassigned, however her new spouse must hold a higher priesthood authority than that of her current spouse.
-There is a large focus on the "will of God" in all things that they do, if it is not the "will of God" according to Michael Peterson and you choose to do it anyway or choose not to do something that is the "will of God" you face consequences that are eternal in nature.

 Prominent members

 Sect founder Gerald Peterson Sr. practiced homeopathic medicine.
 His son Gerald Peterson Jr., who led the group after his father, was also a doctor of osteopathic medicine, practicing homeopathy in Tonopah, Nye County, Nevada.
 Peterson first studied and served as a medical officer in the United States Army.
 He died on May 25, 2018.

-Mormon fundamentalist and polygamist Tom Green was a member for a short time.
+Tom Green was an ex-member of the church.
+Green was baptized into the group on April 6, 1980 by Gerald Peterson Sr. Green was ordained to group's Quorum of Twelve Apostles and Church Historian.
+Green claims to have been assigned to research the Lorin Woolley's claims by Gerald Peterson; subsequently producing research that doubted Woolley's claims.
+Green claims to have presented this to Gerald Sr. and other leadership before leaving the group who did not publish it.

 Benjamin Shaffer, who has a strong public presence on the internet, is also a member of the group.
 He joined from mainstream LDS Church.